segaz2002/gabrielo-tech/content/post/recursion_in_elixir.md

 Which is our golden plan of breaking off from the recursion.

-This comes to mind when looking at this solution "An Enum method could have been used to operate on the restaurant list", yes, this is possible but the objective of this tutorials is to demonstrate the explicit filtering of the restaurants in order to showcase recursion in elixir.
+This comes to mind when looking at this solution "An Enum method could have been used to operate on the restaurant list", yes, this is possible but the objective of this snippet is to demonstrate the explicit filtering of the restaurants in order to showcase recursion in elixir.

 Let's test our restaurant module: